navidbabakhani/ShoppingApplication/README.md

 ### Features
 * User login/sign-up
 * 2 roles: ADMIN and USER
-* ADMIN can have CRUD on products and users
+* ADMIN can have CRUD on products, categories, and users
 * ADMIN can block/unblock users
 * USER can see just products
 * USER cannot delete or add products